-Gustav T. Fechner recognized that researchers could indirectly observe or make inferences about mental events by observing reactions to physical stimuli.
+We credit Gustav T. Fechner as the first experimental psychologist because on October 22, 1850, he recognized that researchers could indirectly observe or make inferences about mental events by observing reactions to physical stimuli.
 John Watson's contribution to research was his insistence that behavior is the proper target of research and that introspection is not a useful procedure for science.
 The objective study of behavior allows researchers to understand behavioral and cognitive phenomena.
 Therefore, many researchers in the behavioral and social sciences are methodological behaviorists.